 The same principle holds true for any other asset.
-The capitalisation logic determines the present value of a worker (the value of her mortgaged home, car and line of credit together being dependent on her expected lifetime earnings and the risk of her being laid off).
+The capitalization logic determines the present value of a worker (the value of her mortgaged home, car, and line of credit together being dependent on her expected lifetime earnings and the risk of her being laid off).
 It determines the present value of a government (the amount of its bond issues being dependent on its ability to levy taxes and the social risks that come with such levies).
-And it determines the present value of any final good or service (being equal to the commodity's one-shot resale price, discounted for the time it will be sold and the risk that it may not).
+And it determines the present value of any stock of goods (being equal to their one-shot resale price, discounted for the time they will be sold and the risk that they may not).

-Clearly, then, in order to explain capitalisation we need to look not backward to the 'productive' articles that supposedly 'make up' the asset, but forward to what the asset can earn and at what risk.
+Clearly, then, in order to explain capitalization we need to look not backward to the "productive" articles that supposedly make up the asset, but forward to what the asset can earn and at what risk.

-Capitalisation of Power
+Capitalization of Power

 Every social order is created through a certain mixture of cooperation and power.
 In Athenian democracy cooperation was paramount; in capitalism, power is the governing principle.
 The primacy of power in capitalism is rooted in the centrality of private ownership.
+"Private" comes from the Latin privatus, meaning reeously, with uncertainty (cf. Thünen, 1966; Keynes, 1921; 1937; Knight, 1921).
+We hope to develop a power analysis of risk and uncertainty in our future work.

-'Private' comes from the Latin privatus, meaning 'restricted,' and from private, which means 'to deprive.'
-In the words of Jean-Jacques Rousseau: 'The first man who, having enclosed off a piece of land, got the idea of saying "This is mine" and found people simple [minded] enough to believe him was the true founder of civil society' (Rousseau 1754: Second Part).
+stricted, and from privare, which means to deprive.
+In the words of Jean-Jacques Rousseau: "The first man who, having enclosed off a piece of land, got the idea of saying 'This is mine' and found people simple [minded] enough to believe him was the true founder of civil society" (Rousseau 2001: Part II).
 The most important feature of private ownership is not to enable those who own, but to disable those who do not.
-Technically, anyone can get into someone else's car and drive away, or give an 'order' to sell all of Warren Buffet's shares in Berkshire Hathaway.
-The sole purpose of private ownership is to prevent us from doing so.
-In this sense, private ownership is wholly and only an act of exclusion, and exclusion is a matter of power.
+Technically, anyone can get into someone else's car and drive away, or order the sale of all of Warren Buffet's shares in Berkshire Hathaway.
+The sole purpose of private ownership is to prevent the other from doing so.
+In this sense, private ownership is wholly and only an institution of exclusion, and institutional exclusion is a matter of organized power.
 Exclusion does not have to be exercised.
 What matters is the right to exclude and the ability to exact terms for not excluding.
-These 'terms' are the source of accumulation.
+These "terms" are the source of accumulation.

 The actual process of exclusion is qualitative and potentially multifaceted; its ultimate evidence, quantitative and uniform.
-We can observe and describe the many individual facets of exclusion, but the only way to 'aggregate' these qualitatively different facets is by examining the distribution of income (earnings) and its temporal trajectory (risk).
-And since both earnings and risk are a matter of exclusion and therefore power, it follows that capital, being the present value of risk-adjusted earnings, represents the capitalisation of power.
-Ultimately, what gets capitalised is the power to 'order' society.
-Furthermore, and crucially, since power and distribution are inherently differential, we cannot talk about 'absolute' accumulation.
-Accumulation is always and everywhere a differential process, a quantitative representation of the power of owners relative to others - others who can exclude plenty, others who can exclude little, and, finally, those who can exclude no one and therefore own nothing.
-(The notion of differential accumulation is central to our argument, but we need to deal with other issues before returning to it in Section 6.)
+We can examine and describe the many individual facets of exclusion, but the only way to "aggregate" these qualitatively different facets is by examining the distribution of income (earnings) and its temporal trajectory (risk).
+And since both earnings and risk are a matter of exclusion and therefore power, it follows that capital, being the present value of risk-adjusted earnings, represents the capitalization of power.
+Ultimately, what gets capitalized is the power to order society.
+Further, and crucially, since power and distribution are inherently differential, we cannot talk about "absolute" accumulation.
+Accumulation is always and everywhere a differential process, a quantitative representation of the power of owners relative to othersothers who can exclude plenty, others who can exclude little, and, finally, those who can exclude no one and therefore own nothing.
+(The notion of differential accumulation is central to our argument, but we need to deal with other issues before returning to it in Section VI.)